NicoHood/HoodLoader2/Readme.md

 * Self flashing sketch to burn the HoodLoader2 to the 16u2 (modified version from Nick Gammon)

 **[HID Project](https://github.com/NicoHood/HID) features (for HoodLoader2):**
-* Arduino IDE integration + programming with the 16u2
+* Arduino IDE integration + programming with the 16u2 (USB-Core)
-* IDE example USB-Serial demo (equal to original firmware)
-* IDE example sketches for 16u2 HID devices (Mouse, Keyboard, Gamepad, Media/System Keys)
+* IDE example sketches for HID devices (Mouse, Keyboard, Gamepad, Media/System Keys)
+* IDE example sketch for a working Serial + Keyboard demonstration
+* IDE example sketch for no usb usage
+* IDE example sketch for PWM demonstration
+* IDE example USB-Serial demo (equal to original firmware for baud rate 115200)
 * IDE example sketch for 16u2 - 328/2560 communication (HoodLoader1 technique)

 **16u2 features on a normal Uno/Mega R3:**